 At its Biennial Conventions as well as Annual General Meetings, BPW Canada members occasionally approve Commendations for individuals and/or organizations that support our mission and mandate and work to help move our agenda forward.

-At the At the 2018 National Convention in Ottawa, ON, members approved the following commendations:
+At the 2018 National Convention in Ottawa, ON, members approved the following commendations:

 - Declaration of Equal Pay Day March 18, 2012 - BPW Canada commends the City of Selkirk and Mayor Larry Johannson for their continued support of the full participation of women in their enterprises and nurturing a culture of sustainability and corporate responsibility as a key goal benefiting all and for annually proclaiming March 18th as Equal Pay Day in Selkirk, Manitoba.